JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 # JupiterOne Query Language (J1QL)

-The JupiterOne Query Language (aka "J1QL") is a query language for querying data stored by JupiterOne.
-The execution of a J1QL query will seamlessly query full text search, entity-relationship graph, and any other future data stores as needed.
+The JupiterOne Query Language (J1QL) is a query language for querying data stored by JupiterOne.
+The execution of a J1QL query seamlessly queries a full text search, entity-relationship graph, and any other future data stores, as needed.
 By design, the query language does not intend to make these data store boundaries obvious to query authors.